 When talking about fishing in Lassen Volcanic National Park, one thing comes to mind: trout.
 Before the area was designated by the government, local fishermen would stock the various waterways with rainbow, brown, and brook trout.
 That practice stopped after 1916, but those are still some of the most common species you can find.

 There are a few notable lakes in the park, with the largest and most popular being Manzanita.
 That being said, if you want to avoid the crowds and tourists, you can check out Butte, Snag, or Horseshoe lakes instead.
-However, if it’s fly fishing you’re after, Manzanita is rated as a blue ribbon fly fishery by the State of California.
+However, if it’s fly fishing for wild trout you’re after, Manzanita is designated as as a Wild Trout Waters fishery by the State of California.

 So, with that in mind, let’s go over the best way to experience Lassen Park on your next fishing journey.